Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 What Happens When Repairs Exceed Your Coverage Limit

 This is where many homeowners are caught off guard.
-Here's exactly what unfolds — and what your options are.
+Here's exactly what unfolds, and what your options are.

 The Warranty Pays Its Cap, You Pay the Rest

-A central AC replacement costs $4,200.
-Your plan has a $3,000 HVAC per-system limit.
-The warranty pays $3,000.
-You owe the remaining $1,200 — plus the service fee.
+A central HVAC replacement averages $11,590 to $14,100 nationally in 2026.
+Your plan has a $5,000 HVAC per-system limit.
+The warranty pays $5,000.
+You owe the remaining $6,500 to $9,100, plus the service fee.

 This out-of-pocket responsibility is in addition to your monthly/annual premium and the per-visit service fee you already paid to open the claim.
+Cinch and other budget providers with $1,500 to $2,000 HVAC caps leave even larger gaps on modern replacement bids.

 Can You Pay the Difference?

-Yes — in most cases, you can pay the difference to complete the repair or replacement.
+Yes, in most cases, you can pay the difference to complete the repair or replacement.
 However, there are important nuances:

 • Some providers will offer a cash buyout up to the coverage cap instead of arranging the repair themselves.
 You take the cash and hire your own contractor.